-Therefore, to help their “children“ have a successful start on the market and appear in the minds of consumers, parent companies can decide to take on several supporting activities, such as investing in equity, being the first customer, providing the right space and infrastructure needed for work (desks, telephones, internet access, etc.) or offering legal and financial assistance.
-Thanks to that the spun-off companies can grow as soon as possible and build their own independent brand and strong position.
+However, the fact that a given company spun-off from a larger, well-known corporation is sometimes not that obvious.
+Or such information doesn’t reach many people.
+Therefore, parent companies help their “children“ have a successful start on the market and appear in the clients‘ minds.
+They often decide to take on several supporting activities, such as investing in equity or being the first customer.
+Other forms include providing the right space and infrastructure that enables work or offering legal support and financial assistance.
+Thanks to that the spun-off companies can grow fast and build their own independent brands and strong market position.

 IT recruitment: reasons why developers engage in spin-offs

 There are many interesting reasons why companies decide to take on spin-offs.
 One of them is the willingness to implement innovations or at least acquire the image of an innovatory firm.
 There’s no doubt that companies with established positions and many years of experience are seen as strong and trustworthy.
 However, the market can change very dynamically and consumers constantly expect the launches of new products.
 A spin-off is a great solution in this case because it perfectly combines both these worlds.
 And people who can do that are, among others, programmers or developers.
 For this reason, IT recruitment, e.g. in the form of Executive Search on the IT/Telco market may be necessary.

 The former is often associated with and accompanied by a transition in the structure.
 If a company wants to be innovative, it simply needs to change the way it operates.
 The decision-making process should be faster, the communication process must be easier, and project management methodologies more agile.
 Introducing these changes to the entire organization can be extremely time-consuming.
 However, if we separate one department and give it a new structure and management methods, we’ll reduce this time.